e-ditiones/SEG17/README.md

 Using a XSL stylesheet, the script add XML-TEI tags to split the text in segments.
 For each `<p>`(paragraph) and `<l>`(line), using some poncuation marks (.;:!?), the script `seg.py` split the text in segments captured in `<seg>`elements.

+The text is then lemmatized using [_Pie-extended_](https://github.com/hipster-philology/nlp-pie-taggers) and the modef "[fr](https://github.com/hipster-philology/nlp-pie-taggers/tree/f3dd5197cd0a70381e008ab8239d47aff04c9737/pie_extended/models/fr)".

 ## Credits

 This repository is developed by Alexandre Bartz with the help of Simon Gabay, as part of the project [e-ditiones](https://github.com/e-ditiones).